BEHIND THE PANTRY

 Hi my name is Sam and welcome to my little business Platter Pantry.
 I have always had a deep love for creating food and magical experiences.
-My favourite movie of all time was Alice in Wonderland so as you can imagine, my imagination runs a little wild.
 I grew up in Camberwell with my mum, dad & little brother Will, all of which have found a creative path in life.

 My mum is an artist.
 When I was young, she would be up until 4am some mornings drawing and writing up menu boards for cafes, bars & big restaurants throughout Melbourne.
 I remember sneaking into her art room and watching her draw from underneath the the big old billiard table she used for her paint tins and pens, thinking she didn't know I was there but of course she knew!
 I found her freedom to create pictures fascinating and built my own love for brining the ideas in my mind to life.